vigneshpa/ffmpeg-wasm/package/Readme.md

 > This software is in developement phase

-This repo is intended to make ffmpeg run on browsers without any server side operations.
+FFmpeg - WASM is intended to make ffmpeg run on browsers without any server side operations.
 This webassembly build of ffmpeg can run in browsers even without internet connection ( only if you are caching the files using a service worker )

 ## Installation